JarbasAl/mycroft_intent_engines/readme.md

+# Mycroft Intent Engines

+Utils for packaging new intent engines as mycroft skills, check the [examples folder](./examples)

+Early work, PR's welcome

+# install

+    pip install mycroft_intent_engines

+# usage

+there are 3 main steps to add new kinds of intents to mycroft

+* create the engine class
+* create the engine wrapper skill
+* create an helper MycroftSkill base class

-# IntentEngine
+## IntentEngine

-base class to add new intent engines to mycroft, check the [examples folder](./examples)
+base class to add new intent engines to mycroft

-## creating your intent engine
+### creating your intent engine

 the IntentEngine class exposes add_intent, remove_intent, add_entity,
 remove_entity methods, these will store your samples for training